 Helen authored a number of historical articles for the Daily American newspaper during the 1990s.
 She graciously entertained several visits from the founder of this website in the late 1980s and shared treasured memories for development of this biography.
 She dearly loved her husband's grandmother, Martha Gorsuch.
 She attended the 1994 Minerd-Miner Reunion with a focus on Civil War soldiers in the family.

 At the age of 78, Helen died at home on April 12, 2003.
 Burial was at Union Cemetery, with Rev. James Hughes officiating at the funeral.
-An obituary appeared in the Daily American.
+His obituary appeared in the Daily American.